 - Espresso Powder: Espresso powder is optional, but I recommend its addition because it enhances the chocolate flavor.
 The chocolate cake will not taste like coffee, I promise.
-I use espresso powder in my chocolate zucchini cake and marble loaf cake too!
+I use espresso powder in my chocolate zucchini cake, chocolate raspberry cake, and marble loaf cake too!

 - Oil: Don’t use butter in this cake batter.
 Cocoa powder is a particularly drying ingredient, so this cake needs oil for suitable moisture.

 - Eggs: Use 2 room temperature eggs.
 To speed up the gently warming, place refrigerated eggs in a cup of warm water for 10 minutes.
 Did you know what the temperature of your ingredients has a direct correlation to the success of your recipes?
 Unless otherwise noted, use room temperature ingredients.

 - Buttermilk: This chocolate cake requires the moisture and acidity from buttermilk.
 Lately I’ve been using a mix of sour cream and buttermilk, as well as reducing the hot liquid.
-You can read more about this next and see my dark chocolate mousse cake, tuxedo cake, black forest cake, and German chocolate cake recipes.
+You can read more about this next and see my dark chocolate mousse cake, tuxedo cake, black forest cake, German chocolate cake, and chocolate peanut butter cake recipes.

 - Vanilla Extract: Vanilla extract adds flavor.